 - Viewed any video from a channel.

 - Viewed any video (as an ad) from a channel.

 - Viewed certain videos (as ads).

-- Channel interactions: visits, subscriptions, likes, playlist adds, and shares.
+- Channel interactions, including visits, subscriptions, and video likes.

-Within Facebook, you can segment people based on the following criteria, for any video or set of videos you select:
+Within Meta, you can segment people based on the following criteria for any video or set of videos you select:

 Creating audiences of people who have committed to watching all or most of your video can segment out higher intent people who may be more likely to download an asset or want to attend a webinar.

 People who watched shorter lengths of time may still be willing to view additional content in future remarketing campaigns.

 Facebook/Instagram page engagement audiences, available within the Meta Ads interface, allow for another way to capture user intent outside your site.